Zhehua-Hu/Enchain/README.md

 * Can not open video with Chinese path in windows
 solvered in ubuntu, see "videoSlice.py": `vhandle = cv2.VideoCapture(video_path.encode('utf-8'))`

+* left & right widgets name can not be set in Qt designer

+* AutoSelectSetting was shown at another thread

 ## Acknowladgement